forestgrape/coronavirus/index.md

 A possible explanation is that in cattle farming areas bovine coronavirus (BCoV)  are often transmitted to humans and/or interact in some way with endemic HCoVs such that the immune system is trained to fight betacoronaviruses.
 Increased infections with Betacoronaviruses could occur regularly or just once as a infant and possibly induce lifelong increased protection.
 Such an immune protection could explain why some people experience no (asymptomatic) or only few symptoms.

-That infections from coronaviruses can elicit immune protection (more precisely serum conversion) to other coronaviruses has been observed by [Dijkman, van der Hoek et al.](#vanderhoek12) as follows:
+That infections from coronaviruses can elicit immune protection (more precisely a serum conversion and it was observed unidirectional) to other coronaviruses has been observed by [Van der Hoek et al.](#vanderhoek2012) as follows:
 * OC43 -protects-> HKU1
 * NL63 -protects-> 229E
-The protection was observed only unidirectional.

-If such a protection exists and if yes how it works remains to be determined.
+If a similar protection exists from BCoVs to Sars-CoV-2 and if yes how it works remains to be determined.
 Depending on the mechanism of action it could be [used in many ways](#relevance).

 ### relevance